 Other organizations Karen has worked with include California Watchable Wildlife, Hawaii Watchable Wildlife, American River Conservancy, High Sierra RC&D Council, Placer Land Trust, Sierra County Historical Association and Foothill Farmers Market Association.

 She served on the board of the International Ecotourism Society from 1995 to 2005, and the board of PlacerGROWN from 2006 to 2010.
 She is currently a member of the board of the Placer County Visitors Bureau (term expires June 2018).

-New Board member as of November 2017.
+New board member.
 Bio coming soon.